-Concept of ‘ DU Best of Four’ Subjects – Candidates can follow the guidelines below to get an overview of the DU Best of Four Subjects concept and know how to calculate the Best of Four Subject Marks
+Candidates need to follow the below-given guidelines to get an overview of the DU Best of Four Subjects concept and know how to calculate Best of Four Subject Marks-

 The Best of Four subjects need to include the following -